simbody/simbody/CONTRIBUTING.md

    // ... stuff ...
 #endif // SimTK_MODULE_SOME_CLASS_NAME_H_
 ```
 The initial `SimTK_` should always be there; it is serving as a namespace to avoid collisions with other code.
-If you are using some other namespace, replace `SimTK_` with yours. `MODULE` should be replaced by something defining a major grouping of code within Simbody; it's purpose is to avoid collisions with other Simbody modules.
+If you are using some other namespace, replace `SimTK_` with yours. `MODULE` should be replaced by something defining a major grouping of code within Simbody; its purpose is to avoid collisions with other Simbody modules.
 Then `SOME_CLASS_NAME` is replaced by an uglified version of the main class defined by this header file.
 Some headers aren't associated with a class (like `common.h`); you can use the file name or something else descriptive instead.
-The final `_H_` are just there to keep us out of trouble.
+The final `_H_` is just there to keep us out of trouble.

 **Note:** Embedded and trailing underscores (`_`) are allowed in C++ names, but the C++ standard forbids user symbols that begin with an underscore or contain two adjacent underscores.
-(Those are reserved for the compiler implementation.)
+(Those are reserved for use by the language system itself, such as for variable names inside the C++ standard header files.)

 ### Thread safety
 Simbody libraries are supposed to be thread safe and new code should not violate that promise.
-This does not mean you have to write classes that are multithreaded.
-What it does mean is that if several simultaneously-executing threads each allocate their own, non-shared object of one of your classes, those threads will not interfere with each other.
+But, that does not mean you have to write parallelized code that uses multiple threads (although you can if you want and you know how).
+What it does mean is that your code should not prevent *other* Simbody users from writing multithreaded programs that use Simbody.
+That is, if each of several simultaneously-executing threads allocates its own, non-shared object of one of your classes, those threads will not interfere with each other.

 In practice, that means you must (a) avoid using global variables, and (b) think carefully about using static variables.
 Basically this means whatever you write should be wrapped up in a class, and you should use class data members for communication among the methods of your class rather than global variables.

 If you are worried about thread safety, mention it in the relevant Issue or PR; we'll be happy to discuss it with you.